lzapffe/ds_portfolio/docs/contract.md

-- If the professor has any concerns about the assignments and whether they reach the standards of being completed “satisfactory”, the professor will communicate these concerns with me and, if deemed appropriate, offer an opportunity to correct them.
+- If the professor has any concerns about the assignments and whether they reach the standards of being completed “satisfactory”, the professor will communicate these concerns with me and, if deemed appropriate by the professor, offer an opportunity to correct them.
 - I pertain the right to, at any time, switch out any of the modules and labs with another module or lab in the course or change the order of them from what is currently specified in the contract.
 This will not affect the number of labs or modules that are to be completed according to the contract.
+It could however move a deadline for a lab to the appropriate deadline considering the module the lab belongs to.
-Any such changes will be noted in this contract for reference, but will not require notifying the professor.
+  For example, if deciding to switch out lab 11 with lab 12, then lab 12 will be due the week I work on module 12, not module 11.
+Any such changes to modules or labs will be noted in this contract for reference, but will not require notifying the professor otherwise.
 - Any other part of this contract can be changed before the final grade is set if agreed upon by both myself and the professor.